Jari Vlak

-Jari Vlak (born 15 August 1998) is a Dutch professional footballer who plays as a midfielder for club ADO Den Haag.
+Jari Vlak (born 15 August 1998) is a Dutch professional footballer who plays as a midfielder for club Castellón.

 Club career

 Vlak made his Eerste Divisie debut for Volendam on 5 October 2018 in a game against RKC Waalwijk, as a starter.

 On 11 January 2021, Vlak signed a three-and-a-half-year contract with Eredivisie club FC Emmen.
 He was eyed as a replacement of Michael Chacón, who had moved to Atlético Nacional.

 On 1 February 2024, Vlak moved to ADO Den Haag and signed a contract until 30 June 2027.
+On 8 July 2026, he moved abroad and signed a three-year deal with Segunda División side Castellón.

+Personal life

+His older brother Gerry Vlak is also a footballer.
+Their grandfather Gerrie Vlak, who played 28 games for FC Volendam, passed away in June 2026.